tamusjroyce/nodejs_directory_structure/README.md

 * Link node_module subfolders into project path (thus removing the need for bower or requirement of webpack) ** Support folder sync fallback if filesystem linking is not possible - using Atom's cross-platform FileSystem Watcher.
 * Support globalDependencies (de-clutter scripts...though inline scripts like above can be quite helpful)
+* Allow more than one argument or specify arguments for a specified Action
+* Find a way to inject the output of one action as the input of another Action

 ## Summery